alejandroq/go-explicit-semver.io/README.md

 - Infrastructure as Code
   - Situation: When actively developing or maintaining an AWS CloudFormation document.
   - Oppurtunity: Track vanity mutations to your Infrastructure as Code.
-If team A is running version 1.0.0 and you have added a CloudFront dashboard for 1.1.0, quickly verify that they require a pending change.
-If there is an error, the process of replicating team A's environment is simpler.
+If team A is running version 1.0.0 and you have added a CloudFront dashboard for 1.1.0, quickly ascertain that they require a pending update.
+Or if there is an error, the process for a Cloud Engineer to replicate team A's infrastructure is simplified.
 - Mobile development
-  - Situation: Developing an iOS.
+  - Situation: Developing an iOS application.
   - Oppurtunity: Pushing changes to the app store with accurately maintained versions.
 Be able to more quickly alleviate user woes when their clients break on version "X" by having had explicitly maintained Git tags.
 - Swagger development
   - Situation: You are defining your REST service with Swagger